IRAs for Minors: How an early start can help boost retirement savings

 How does an IRA for minors work?

 A child under 18 years old with earned income can contribute as much as they earn during the year, up to the maximum annual limit.
 A babysitter who earns $2,500 during the year can contribute $2,500 into an IRA, for example.
-They should be sure to keep a written log of their earnings, especially if they won’t be filing their own tax return or completing a W-4.
+They should be sure to keep a written log of their earnings, especially if they won’t be filing their own tax return or receive a W-2 from an employer.

-Then there are the tax advantages, particularly for the Roth IRA, which allows earnings to grow tax-free.
+Then there are the tax advantages, particularly for the Roth IRA, which allows earnings to potentially grow tax-free.
 Remember that $3,000 investment that grew to about $40,000 over 45 years?
-A Roth account owner won’t owe any taxes on it.
+A Roth account owner won’t owe any federal taxes (and possibly state taxes, depending on their state of residence) on future distributions if certain conditions are met.
 That can be huge.

-While withdrawing from an IRA should be a last resort, contributions can be taken out of a Roth IRA pretty much any time, without a tax hit, assuming it’s a qualified withdrawal.
+While withdrawing from an IRA should be a last resort, contributions can generally be taken out of a Roth IRA pretty much any time, without a tax hit.
 Earnings are a different story.
-To withdraw those penalty-free, you must meet certain criteria, like using the money to pay college tuition, buy a home for the first time, or fund retirement after age 59 ½.
+Unless the distribution satifies the qualified distribution of earnings will be subject to ordinary income tax and, if made before age 59 ½, a 10% penalty tax (unless an exception applies).

 If you want to help your children start saving early, consider opening an IRA for Minors.
-These accounts give you control over the assets until your child reaches between 18 and 21 years of age, depending on the state in which you live.
+These accounts give you control over the assets until your child reaches the age of majority (or legal contract age) in the state in which you live.